Latest TRP Ratings: Yeh Hai Mohabbatein Out Of TRP Race; Qayamat Ki Raat & Kaun Hai Get HUGE Opening

 - Latest TRP Ratings: Star Bharat Tops; Yeh Rishta Is Back At Second Spot; Ishqbaaz Out Of TRP Race!

-The TRP/BARC ratings for the week 26 (June 23-June 29), 2018, are here.
+The TRP/BARC ratings for the week 26 (June 23-June 29 2018) are here.
 Naagin 3 continues to rule the roost.
 Kundali Bhagya has retained its second spot, but Kumkum Bhagya has dropped down to the fourth spot.
 Colors' Dance Deewane has occupied the third slot.
-While Divyanka Tripathi's Yeh Hai Mohabbatein is out of TRP race, her husband, Vivek Dahiya's new show, Qayamat Ki Raat got amazing TRPs.
-Also, Colors' new show, Kaun Hai has got huge opening.
+While Divyanka Tripathi's Yeh Hai Mohabbatein is out of the TRP race, her husband, Vivek Dahiya's new show, Qayamat Ki Raat got amazing TRPs.
+Also, Colors' new show, Kaun Hai has got a huge opening.

-Among shows, Colors, Zee TV and Star Plus are at top three slots.
-Sony TV is still struggling to gain top spot.
+Among shows, Colors, Zee TV and Star Plus are at the top three slots.
+Sony TV is still struggling to gain the top spot.

 Naagin 3

-Naagin 3 has occupied the top spot with TRP ratings.
+Naagin 3 has occupied the top spot with the best TRP ratings.
 The show has got 4.4 ratings.
-Looks like Surbhi and Anita starrer show is not ready to leave the top slot to any other shows!
+Looks like the show starring Surbhi and Anita is not ready to leave the top slot for any other shows!

 Kumkum Bhagya & Kundali Bhagya